 What we know is what?

-There was their IG investigation.
+That was our IG investigation.

 Oh, I'm sorry.

-Of course, the great thing is John Durham has access to all that.
+So, of course, the great thing is John Durham has access to all that.

-So it really doesn't matter who did the interview, both the IG and Durham are going to have access to that important interview.
+Both the IG and Durham are going to have access to that important interview.

 That's right.

-Yeah, you're you you've got it right.
+Yeah, you've got it right.

-They look at what came into the court, what did they represent to us?
+What did they represent to us?

 And let's take a look at what we know they represented.

-We now know from the Mueller report, we now know from that spreadsheet that we've reported on.
+We now know from the Mueller report, we now know from that spreadsheet that we've reported on, those meetings did not occur and they were never verified.

-Therefore, when the FBI told the court we verified that, and this is a reason why you should allow us to invade uh Carter Page's privacy and intrude on the Trump campaign, they falsely represented that information that was verified.
+Therefore, when the FBI told the court we verified that, and this is a reason why you should allow us to invade Carter Page's privacy and intrude on the Trump campaign, they falsely represented that information was verified.

-A second thing that they said emphatically, irrefutably specifically to the court, we have no derogatory information on Christopher Steele.
+A second thing that they said emphatically, irrefutably, specifically to the court, we have no derogatory information on Christopher Steele.

-There is overwhelming evidence the United States government had significant derogatory information about Steele and his conduct in this case, everything from leaking to the quality of his intelligence uh to his political motives and his hatred for Donald Trump.
+There is overwhelming evidence the United States government had significant derogatory information about Steele and his conduct in this case, everything from leaking to the quality of his intelligence to his political motives and his hatred for Donald Trump.

 So that's the sort of thing the court looks for.

-Part of it is Andrew McCabe was in contact with British intelligence at the beginning of the Russia Gate hoax.
+Part of it is Andrew McCabe was in contact with British intelligence at the beginning of the Russiagate hoax.

 Again, this brings us overseas again.